What to Do if You Are in a Car Accident with a Drunk Driver in Florida

 After you are involved in a car crash, you should always get to a safe location and call 9-1-1.
 Do not admit fault for the crash, and do not give in to any demands to “keep the police out of it” or anything to that effect.
 If your car is blocking traffic, move your car to the side of the road (if you are able to).
 Once you call 9-1-1, report your name, where the crash took place, the number of cars involved, and any injuries you are aware of.
 If you are too injured to get out of the car, wait for emergency responders.

 Ultimately, you should collect information about the crash so that you can later file a lawsuit or insurance claim against the responsible parties.
-You ultimately want to know all of the following information:
+Miami car accident lawyer Prosper Shaked suggests for you to know all of the following information:

 - Who was involved, including full names and contact information,